National Monument Dedication

 National Monument Committee

 On October 21, 2004, at a meeting presided over by newly-elected UAV National Commander Anna Krawczuk, a group of veterans and clergy met and formed the Ukrainian American Veterans National Monument Committee.
 Honorary Chairmen are His Beatitude Metropolitan Constantine of the Ukrainian Orthodox Church of the USA, His Grace Metropolitan Archbishop Stefan of the Ukrainian Catholic Church of the USA, and long-time UAV activist Stephen Wichar.
 Archbishop Antony is the active advisor to the committee.

-Co-Chairmen of the committee are UAV Immediate Past National Commander Mathew Koziak and the Rev. Protopresbyter Frank Estocin, Ukrainian Orthodox Church.
-The Treasurer is National Commander Anna Krawczuk and Assistant Treasurer is Dobrodiyka Irene Estocin.
-The committee secretary is UAV National Adjutant Walter Bodnar.
+Co-Chairmen of the committee are UAV Past National Commander Mathew Koziak and the Rev. Protopresbyter Frank Estocin, Ukrainian Orthodox Church.
+The Treasurer is National Commander Anna Krawczuk, and the Assistant Treasurer is Dobrodiyka Irene Estocin.
+The committee secretary is UAV former National Adjutant Walter Bodnar.